thunderbird/webext-docs/cloudFile.rst

 object:

 - ``configured`` (boolean) If true, the account is configured and ready to use.
-This property is currently ignored and all accounts are assumed to be configured.
+Only configured accounts are offered to the user.
 - ``id`` (string) Unique identifier of the account
 - ``managementUrl`` (string) A page for configuring accounts, to be displayed in the preferences UI.
 - ``name`` (string) A user-friendly name for this account.